 Project: Modelling of geotechnical instability within earthworks arising from coastal storm surges and prolonged flood inundation events

-Supervisors: Dr Shunqi Pan and Dr Michaela Bray
+Supervisors: Prof Shunqi Pan and Dr Michaela Bray

 Aberystwyth University, Environmental Earth Science BSc.
 Hons.
 Cardiff University, Applied Environmental Geology MSc.
 (Distinction).
 Dissertation: Geotechnical Remote Condition Monitoring (RCM) of Network Rail Western Route assets (Distinction).